eclipsesource/tabris-js-docs/docs/3.0/selector.md

 ---
 # Selector API

 Tabris.js offers APIs to find and manipulate widgets anywhere in the UI tree using selectors.
-A selectors is [string, a widget constructor, or a filter function](#selector-syntax) that can be used by the framework to filter a given set of widgets and *select* only those with a specific *type*, *ID*, or *class* attribute or parent-child relationship.
+A selectors is [a string, a widget constructor, or a filter function](#selector-syntax) that can be used by the framework to filter a given set of widgets and *select* only those with a specific *type*, *ID*, or *class* attribute or parent-child relationship.

 ## Selector Syntax